kaazing/universal-client/javascript/README.md

 - [JavaScript library][2]

 Both implementation use the same underlying [AMQP Client Libraries Facade][3] and [JMS Client Libraries Facade][4] scripts for interaction with Kaazing AMQP and JMS client libraries.
-Please, refer to the links above for the details about the details of the usage and implementations.
+Please, refer to the links above for the details about the details of the usage and implementations.z

-## Obtaining Client Libraries with Bower
+## Using Client Libraries with Bower
+### Obtaining Libraries
 - Install NodeJS - please refer to the [NodeJS downloads page][9] for the installer that is appropriate for your OS
 - Update npm
 	`sudo npm install npm -g`